hujhax/austin-improv-wiki/Live TV Tuesdays -  Buffy.md

 * Director -- [[Jordan T. Maxwell]]

 ## Media
+* [http://vimeo.com/32064772 Video of Brett and Andrew workshopping one of the production's improvised sections.]
 * [http://www.facebook.com/media/set/?set=a.10150288659198621.344556.511938620&type=1 Photoset] of rehearsal, publicity, and costume-test shots from [[Jordan T. Maxwell]].
 * 10/11/11 preview:
 ** [http://www.facebook.com/media/set/?set=a.181560375258327.48331.100002130980897&type=1 Photoset] by [[Steve Rogers]].